Set up, light and shoot action portraits with a puff of flour

 If you want a subject to stand out against a dark background, try lighting them from behind.
 This creates a wonderful edge highlight along the side of the figure.
 It separates the subject from the backdrop and gives the image a filmic quality.
 Highlighting the edges of the body also draws attention to the shape of the pose, so it’s perfect for photographing dance or action.
 It’s important to have the light behind the subject angled back towards them, and if you want to keep the backdrop nice and dark, make sure the light doesn’t spill onto it.

+Here's how to finish off your shots in Photoshop.
 Duplicate the background layer, then add a Levels adjustment layer and drag the middle slider all the way to the right for a bright image.
-Highlight the duplicate layer, grab the Burn tool and set range to Shadows, then burn the backdrop to black.
+Highlight the duplicate layer, before grabbing the Burn tool and setting the range to Shadows, then burn the backdrop to black.

 There’s an easy way to copy the flour from one image to another in Photoshop to create the perfect puffs.
 Make a loose selection around the flour with the Lasso tool, copy and paste into another image then set the blending mode to Screen.